Gaon-Choi/2021_winter_internship_summary/README.md

 * All materials passed the review regarding the policies and regulations related to confidential information within the company.

-* Some parts in the presentation slides which are related to confidential information have been blocked.
+* Some parts in the presentation slides including confidential information have been blocked.